Police hiring in focus as Seattle City Hall budget deliberations near finish line

 Promoted by the Solidarity Budget advocates with the tagline “No New Cops,” the campaign is unlikely to be welcomed by Durkan, interim Police Chief Adrian Diaz and others who think the force is already stretched thin, due to voluntary departures and a hiring pause in the second half of this year.

-The city must resume hiring in 2021 in order to replace officers who have been leaving at a rapid pace, Durkan and Diaz have said, arguing about the Police Department’s ability to answer 911 calls and comply with court-ordered reforms.
+The city must resume hiring in 2021 in order to replace officers who have been leaving at a rapid pace, Durkan and Diaz have said, warning about the Police Department’s ability to answer 911 calls and comply with court-ordered reforms.
 Absent hiring next year, attrition could shrink the force dramatically.

 Diaz declined to comment for this story, with a spokesperson pointing to earlier statements.
 “We are losing an unprecedented number of officers, which makes it even more critical that we recruit and retain officers committed to reform and community policing,” Durkan said last month.